dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 If you would like, you can download the [demo application](../assets/003_creating_widgets-finished.zip).

-In the [next tutorial](../004_user_interactions), we'll explore the rich set of widgets included with Dojo 2 to create applications quickly and efficiently.
+In the [next tutorial](../004_user_interactions), we will explore the rich set of widgets included with Dojo 2 to create applications quickly and efficiently.